rajannpatel/landscape-docs/en/landscape-use-cases.md

 # Use cases

 You can use Landscape to perform many common system administration tasks easily and automatically.
-Here are a few examples...
+Here are a few examples how to's...

-## How do I group some machines together to perform a task across the group?
+## Group machines together to perform a task across the group

 You can use [tags] to manage a group of computers.
 To add a tag to a group of
 computers: